vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/8_The_Rajasuya.md

 title = "8 The Rajasuya"

 +++

-### h

-### i
-May the Pitrs restore mind to us,
-May the host of the gods;
-May we belong to the band of the living.
-### k
-Whatever hurt we have done to atmosphere, to earth, to sky,
-To mother or to father,
-May Agni of the house free me from this sin;
-May he make me blameless
-In respect of all the ill we have wrought.
 ## 06
 ### a
 For each he offers on one potsherd, and one over.